 When we talk about creativity what we’re really referring to is the mental processes involved in the generation of novel and valuable ideas.

-But what influences those thinking processes – and our ability to utilize them ” is much more complicated than it might seem.
+But what influences those thinking processes—and our ability to utilize them—is much more complicated than it might seem.
 Simply because we can slap the label of “creativity” onto anything does not make it so.

 If we can better understand what influences our creativity and how we individually respond to the various components that affect our ability to think differently, we can become better equipped at solving complex problems and creating new ideas or products.
-Where do we start?
-At the research done on this very topic, of course.

 In his 1961 report titled “An Analysis of Creativity,” psychologist Mel Rhodes outlines the Four Ps of aspects of creativity: Process, Product, Person, and Place.